cabbruzzese/xrpg/README.md

 | Lightning | Storms and wind | 8 |
 | Blood | Vampiric magic | 9 |

+# Magic Items

+Powerful magical items are now found around the world.
+These are equipped with a the new inventory system.
+Open the automap and use your mouse to equip magic items.

+## Magic Rings

+Increase damage and provide some protection against the elements.

+## Magic Amulets

+Restores your powers.
+Some amulets provide protection from poison.

+## Armor

+Wear enchanted armors to increase your AC or to gain magical enhancements.

 # Surprises

 There are many new surprises in the game.
-There are new fighter weapons, new pickups, and new experiences in the environments.
-Hopefully this gives players a new sense of mystery and wonder and the desire to explore every nook and cranny of the game once again.
+There are new melee weapons for the fighter and cleric, new pickups, and new experiences in the environments.
+Hopefully this gives players a renewed sense of mystery and wonder and the desire to explore every nook and cranny of the game once again.

 # Credits